movementlabsxyz/MIP/MIP/mip-draft-postconfirmation/README.md

 ##### Epochs

-We require epochs in order to facilitate `staking` and `unstaking` of # validators, as well as rewards and penalties.
-The `epochDuration` is set when initializing a chain.
+We require epochs in order to facilitate `staking` and `unstaking` of # validators, as well as manage rewards and penalties.
+The `epochDuration` MUST be set when initializing a chain.
+It MAY be changeable later on through a governance mechanism.

-There are three relevant epochs names
+There are three relevant epoch types

-1. **`presentEpoch`** is the epoch that is currently active on L1 and it determines the current `accepter`.
+1. **`presentEpoch`** is the epoch that is currently active on L1.
+Acceptors exist in the `presentEpoch`

+!!! .
+TODO the selection of the acceptor must depend on the stake. but this may conflict with the rollover function which handles epochs that may be far in the past. thus we need to check if this concept conflicts with the rollover function

 ```solidity
 uint256 presentEpoch = getEpochByL1BlockTime();